badoet/ionic-framework/core/src/components/slides/readme.md

 - The Ionic Team can spend more time triaging and fixing other non-slides issues, speeding up our development process so we can make the framework work better for our community.
 - Developers should experience fewer bugs.
 - Application bundle sizes can shrink in some cases.
 By installing Swiper.js as a 3rd party dependency in your application, bundlers such as Webpack or Rollup should be able to treeshake your code better.
-- Developers have access to new features that they previously did not have when using `ion-slides`.
+- Developers have access to new features that they previously did not have when using `syg-slides`.

 ### How long do I have to migrate?

-We plan to remove `ion-slides` and `ion-slide` in Ionic Framework v7. `ion-slides` and `ion-slide` will continue to be available for the entire Ionic Framework v6 lifecycle but will only receive critical bug fixes.
+We plan to remove `syg-slides` and `syg-slide` in Ionic Framework v7. `syg-slides` and `syg-slide` will continue to be available for the entire Ionic Framework v6 lifecycle but will only receive critical bug fixes.

 ### How do I migrate?